lchastain/MemoryBank/help/readme.lee.txt

 Use .txt files while in design mode, then can move on to .docs with screenshots, when final.

-Powerpoint should be for capturing screenshots and older designs (for review), versioning, etc - not as a deliverable doc.
+Only the .txt files should be version-controlled in Git.
+  Move all non-txt files out of 'Help'.

-Word and Excel files here are not in git.
-It might be nice if they were, but for .doc and .xls file types it just confuses the repo and offers nothing that you don't also get with DropBox.
+For Word, Powerpoint and Excel file types it just confuses the repo and offers nothing that you don't also get with DropBox.

 A LOT of work is needed in the info here.

+For the logDesign.pptx file:
+    Separate out Definitions (into a Document?)
+    Make a historical screenshots pptx file
+    Make a 'current' pptx file (for new screenshots and version templates) Update the Hierarchy diagrams, archive the older ones